fran-00/horology/README.md

 ## How to install

-To run the game you need Python (=> 3.8 should work) installed in your system.
-Clone this project
+To run the game you need **Python** installed in your system, and that system really should be a Linux based one.
+Clone this project:

     https://github.com/fran-00/groi_2D.git
     cd groi_2D

-Create a new virtual environment with [venv](https://docs.python.org/3/library/venv.html) and activate it:
+Create a new virtual environment with **pyenv** (Python <= 3.11 should be fine) and activate it:

-    py -m venv venv
-    venv/Scripts/Activate.ps1

-During development I used **Windows 11** with **Powershell** but the game also runs on Linux.
+    python install 3.11.4
+    pyenv virtualenv 3.11.4 relocation
+    pyenv activate relocation

 Install project requirements:

     pip install -r requirements.txt

 Run the game:

-    py launcher.py
+    python launcher.py

-Replace *py* with the appropriate command for the Python version you are using.
+## Known Issues

+Currently you can't run it with Python 3.12: Pillow 9.3.0 does not support it and **Arcade** requires that specific version.
+If you are on Windows with Python 3.12 installed in your system you should use **pyenv** (with WSL) or **conda** instead.
+This probably will change when Arcade will be updated.

 ## TODO List